GeekFunkLabs/fluidpatcher/docs/soundfonts.md

 - how soundfonts work
-- where to get more soundfonts
+- where to put them, rename defaultGM.sf2
+- how to add presets to a simple bank file
-- where to put them
+- where to get more soundfonts, how to edit